eawag-surface-waters-research/alplakes-simulations/README.md

 python src/main.py -m delft3d-flow/greifensee -d eawag/delft3d-flow:6.03.00.62434 -s 20221009 -e 20221011
 ```
 Where -m references the static data folder, -d is the docker image, -s is the start date and -e is the end date.
+Restart files are only available on Sundays (start date should be a Sunday).

 For a full list of inputs run:

 ```bash
 python src/main.py --help
 ```
+The script will create input files in the folder "runs".
+If you want to run the simulation after creating these files, add "-r" in the cmd.
+See "Run simulation" below to run the simulation without going through the process of creating the input files.

 ## Expand to other lakes